 You may not need to use email notifications at all!
-Lanetix is designed with a built-in notification system which helps you reduce your reliance on email altogether.
+Winmore is designed with a built-in notification system which helps you reduce your reliance on email altogether.
 Try turning all notifications off for a day or two.
-To check activity in your organization, just log in to Lanetix to see all your updated information and ongoing conversations.
-We think you’ll find that this is a better way to communicate with your team on your time and pace, without the constant distraction of and overwhelming email inbox.
+To check activity in your organization, just log in to Winmore to check your unread conversation and recommended records.
+We think you’ll find that this is a better way to communicate with your team on your own time and at your own pace, without the constant distraction of and overwhelming email inbox.

 Check overlapping events

 There are several events which can send you notifications via email, and many of these can occur at or near the same time.
 If you’re getting multiple emails for one event, try turning off one or more notification conditions which may be redundant for your use case.
 For example, if a workflow is automatically launched when you’re the owner of the record, these two conditions would send you two emails.
 Turn one of them off, and you’ll still get one email when the event occurs.